Powerlearnproject/se-day1-assignment-Techy-del/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt Engineering is creating systems that can perform tasks with human intelligence.
+It's iportance in AI models is that it improves responces from AI search engines and models.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.